soerenschneider/sc/README.md

 # sc

-sc is a command-line interface (CLI) tool, similar to the AWS CLI, designed as the primary interface to the [sc-agent](https://github.com/soerenschneider/sc-agent) daemon, which runs on all (virtual) machines of [soeren.cloud](https://github.com/soerenschneider/soeren.cloud).
-Through REST API calls, SC enables seamless remote management.
+sc is a command-line interface (CLI) tool, similar to the AWS CLI, designed as an interface for [soeren.cloud](https://github.com/soerenschneider/soeren.cloud).

 ## Installation